 Associate Clinical Professor of Urology.
 Dr. Dunn earned his medical degree from Keck School of Medicine of USC.
 He subsequently completed his Urology Residency at LAC + USC Medical Center and fellowship training in Endourology and Laparoscopic Surgery at Washington University/Barnes Jewish Hospital.
 He has an expertise in minimally invasive surgery, specifically endoscopic management of all types of urinary diversions and complex kidney stones as well as laser management of BPH.
 More >

-Professor and Vice Chair, Urology.
+Professor and Executive Vice Chair of Urology.
 Clinical practice, UCLA Westwood Campus.
 He is also on the staff of the West Los Angeles Veterans Affairs Medical Center.
 Dr. Saigal has had a longstanding clinical interest in urologic cancers and the surgical treatment of benign prostatic hyperplasia.
 His research is focused on patient-centered decision support and quality of care for urologic conditions.
 More >

 Assistant Professor of Urology.
 Dr. Scotland earned her medical degree from Weill Cornell Medical College of Cornell University, completed her urology residency at Thomas Jefferson University Hospital in Philadelphia and her endourology fellowship at the University of British Columbia.
 She also obtained her doctoral degree at the Tri-Institutional Cornell/Rockefeller/Sloan Kettering MD-PhD Program.
 Her clinical interests include the treatment of kidney stones, benign prostatic hyperplasia and upper tract urothelial carcinoma.
 Her basic research at UCLA will investigate stone pathogenesis and infection as well as ureteral peristalsis.